 "Xerxes is a Goa'uld" quickly gained lots of traction, thanks to his unnaturally-deep voice which even sounds like it uses the same audio effects as the System Lords did and god complex.
 All he's missing is the glowing eyes.

 Moral Event Horizon: If Theron didn't cross it by using Persian money to bribe the ephors into warning Leonidas against going to war against Persia during an imminent religious holiday, he definitely did so by raping Gorgo and attempting to out her as an adulteress at the Senate meeting the next day.

-Older Than They Think: A number of lines from the movie are actually from Herodotus, including "fight in the shade" and "Tonight, we dine in Hades" (Hades was the underworld, or Hell, for Ancient Greeks).
+A number of lines from the comics and the movie are actually from Herodotus, including "fight in the shade" and "Tonight, we dine in Hades" (Hades is short for "Hades's kingdom", the underworld, which was where all afterlives were, for Ancient Greeks).
 The Spartan epitaph planted by the side of the road is actually still visible as a marker from the Classical period:

-What Do You Mean, It's Not Political?: Complicated again, as the film was made during The War On Terror, which Frank Miller supports, but the original comic was written a decade earlier.
-This has lead to such a bad Misaimed Fandom that a March 2007 press conference saw director Zach Snyder asked by a reporter whether King Leonidas was meant to be George W Bush or Osama bin Laden.
+Complicated again, as the film was made during The War On Terror, which Frank Miller supports, but the original comic was written a decade earlier.
+This has lead to such a bad Misaimed Fandom that a March 2007 press conference saw director Zack Snyder asked by a reporter whether King Leonidas was meant to be George W. Bush or Osama bin Laden.
 Original author Frank Miller claims that his comic to a large degree was inspired by the 1962 film The 300 Spartans, which is often considered to be a metaphor for the Cold War.
 Whether such a message was intended or not is far from clear.